John-Rivero/John-Rivero/README.md

 - Working as an AWS Cloud Engineer for Unbounded Earth
 - Enrolled in Associate of Applied Science Information Technology-Programming
+- Enjoys going to the gym, training MMA, and traveling

 ## Certifications
 ![7013436_currency_business_certification_certificate_finance_icon](https://user-images.githubusercontent.com/81208412/215144850-424663ba-2316-4245-92ec-029a6f17068c.png)